qvzv222-dotcom/Anteeq-bot/replit.md

 ### Environment Variables Required
 - `TEST_BOT_TOKEN` - Telegram Bot API token (secret) ✅

-### Creator Setup (Security)
+### Creator System
-- **Hidden Command:** `/start setcreator admin123` (in private chat with bot)
+- Creators are assigned via `set_chat_creator()` function (can be set by admin externally)
-- This sets the user as creator rank 5 with full privileges
+- Automatically get rank 5 when joining chat where they are creator
-- Creator username list removed for security
+- Can pass status to others via `!завещание` command
-- Password-protected setup prevents unauthorized creator assignment
+- Can import settings from other chats

 ## Command List (Russian-language)